nplan/HomeButtons/docs/setup.md

 *Home Buttons* includes a high precision temperature and humidity sensor.
 The readings are taken every 10 minutes and on every button press.
 The values are displayed as sensors in *Home Assistant*.

-> You can bring up a display of current temperature, humidity & battery percentage by pressing any button for 2 seconds.
+> You can bring up a display of current temperature, humidity & battery charge percentage by pressing any button for 2 seconds.
 The device will automatically revert to showing button labels in 30 seconds.
-Or do that by manually by pressing any button again.
+Or do that manually by pressing any button again.

 ## What's next?